ravenusa/CalculatorApp_VisualStudio/README.md

+# CalculatorApp_VisualStudio #

-Download File and extract.
+< Download File and extract >

-To run application , double click file "CalculatorApp.sln" and open with Visual Studio .
+< To run application , double click file "CalculatorApp.sln" and open with Visual Studio >